-Fracking, or hydraulic fracturing, is a technique used in the extraction of gas from shale rock.
-It is estimated that more than 2.5 million wells have been ‘fracked’ worldwide.
+Hydraulic fracturing, also known as fracking, is a technique which can be used in the extraction of gas from shale rock.
+It is estimated that more than 2.5 million wells have been hydraulically fractured worldwide.

 2. Why do we need gas?

-Hydraulic fracturing, known as fracking, is a technique used in the extraction of gas from ‘shale’ rock formations by injecting water at high pressure.
-Shale gas is the same natural gas as is obtained from conventional gas fields, such as the North Sea.
+Hydraulic fracturing, also known as fracking, is a technique used in the extraction of gas from rock formations by injecting fluid at high pressure.
+Gas from hydraulic fracturing is the same natural gas that is obtained from conventional gas fields, such as the North Sea.

 4. The potential of shale gas and oil

 Scientists from the British Geological Survey (BGS) have estimated that the total volume of gas in the Bowland-Hodder shale in northern England is some 1300 trillion cubic feet (central estimate).

 It is the government’s view that we must take an evidence-based approach to developing shale gas in the UK, and to do that we need to test how much of the considerable potential in the UK’s shale resources can be technically and economically recovered.

 The government takes the safety of the public and protection of the environment very seriously.
 The government believes that current regulation and planning policy is robust for oil and gas development.
 However we continue to monitor the effectiveness of our regulations.